 The SCC has been universally adopted by all educational establishments in Wales, at Key Stage 4 and Key Stage 5.
 The full GCSE qualification, will offer flexibility and inclusivity to all learners and will be studied alongside the learner's traditional choices at GCSE level, or Vocational Qualifications.
-Four Challenges will be completed over the two year period (Key Stage 4; Year 10 and Year 11).
+Three (3) Challenges will be completed over the two year period at Key Stage 4 (Year 10 and Year 11).
+The Enterprise Challenge is compulsory (25% of final grade) in Year 10, along with the Individual Project (50% of final grade) in Year 11.
+Pupils will also complete the Global Challenge in the summer term of Year 10 (25% of final grade).

 The Skills Challenge Certificate will be rigorously assessed internally and externally.
-It will be graded(in line with all other GCSEs), ensuring that candidate's hard work, effort, commitment and high performance are better rewarded and recognised by higher education and employers.
-The National award will be graded as GCSE A- C and the Foundation as a Level 1 Pass and Level 1 Pass.
+It will be graded (in line with all other GCSEs), ensuring that a candidate's hard work, effort, commitment and high performance are better rewarded and recognised by higher education and employers.
+The National Award will be graded as GCSE A\- C and the Foundation as a Level 1 Pass\ and Level 1 Pass.